creating2morrow/neveko/neveko-market/README.md

 * vendor drafts the multisig txset and sends to customer with tracking/delivery info
 * order arrives, customer releases signed txset to vendor
 * vendor signs and submits signed txset
-* in case of dispute the mediator can sign multisig txset for customer refund or if the customer doesn't release payment after delivery
+* in case of dispute the adjudicator can sign multisig txset for customer refund or if the customer doesn't release payment after delivery

 Reference: https://resilience365.com/monero-multisig-how-to/